 We will see what the future holds!

-My only complaint about my all of gear is the amount of batteries I have to carry!
+My only complaint about all of my gear is the number of batteries I have to carry!

 You can see more of my recent work on Instagram or on my website below.